Guyon-J/Macro_for_Spheroid_Analysis/README.md

 This tool will propose several worflow process for the analyse of several spheroid areas.
 Have a look at the project's [JOVE](https://www.jove.com/v/60998/a-3d-spheroid-model-for-glioblastoma) to get more information about the image analysis tools.
+This tool is a more ergonomic version of the previous published one.

 ## Installation Instructions